A Multi-level Analysis of Factors Associated with Student Performance: A Machine Learning Approach to the SAEB Microdata: Conclusion and Future Work

 \subsection{Limitations and Future Work}

 While this study provides robust findings, it is subject to limitations that open promising avenues for future research.
 Methodologically, the use of listwise deletion to handle missing data, while ensuring model training on complete instances, may have introduced selection bias.
 Future work could address this by employing advanced imputation techniques to retain a larger, more representative sample.
+Regarding the validation strategy, the study employs a single stratified 80/20 train-test split rather than k-fold cross-validation.
+This choice is justified by the scale of the dataset (over 6.4 million records), for which repeated k-fold procedures would impose prohibitive computational costs in standard research environments.
+The consistency between training and test metrics (reported in Table~\ref{tab:model_performance}) provides strong evidence of generalizability; nonetheless, future work on computational infrastructure permitting could employ repeated splits to further assess variance in model performance.
 Similarly, although the model integrates four data layers, the variables remain a finite subset of reality.
 The model could be further enriched by incorporating novel data sources, such as municipal-level policy and funding data, to create a more comprehensive view of the educational ecosystem.

 From a modeling perspective, this study provides a cross-sectional analysis.
 A significant extension would be to conduct a longitudinal study, incorporating data from previous SAEB editions (e.g., 2019, 2021) to investigate how the influence of key factors has evolved over time, particularly in the context of the COVID-19 pandemic.
 Such an analysis could also be disaggregated to a regional level to identify disparities in performance drivers across different Brazilian states or between urban and rural schools.
 Finally, while the Random Forest model proved highly effective, future studies could explore more complex, non-linear models, such as Deep Learning architectures, to uncover even more nuanced patterns within the educational data.